jimblackler/lifedemo/README.md

 library of Life shapes that I include in my simulation were borrowed from the excellent resources on LifeWiki.

+Life is one of those ideas that is so simple it begs for variations.
+For my project I decided to make an implementation that kept the basic Life rules but added colors to the cells.

 Demo
 ====